 Thanksgiving Long Weekend, November 26 to December 1, 2019

-We were very much looking forward to our traditional Thanksgiving to Deatth Valley.
-This time we wanted to add a side trip to Alabama Hills, a place we had never got to.
-The forecast was for heavy snows so we kept an eye on weather developments while driving.
+We were very much looking forward to our traditional Thanksgiving to Death Valley.
+This time we wanted to add a side trip to Alabama Hills, a place we had often driven past but never visited.
+The forecast was for heavy snows so we kept an eye on the weather while driving.

-The first plan was to head north and east and make the crossing over the Sierras at Sonora, the pass was open when we left SF.
+The first plan was to head north and east and make the crossing over the Sierras at Sonora, the pass was open when we left San Francisco.
 But this road got closed, along with other passes through the mountains.
-We believed has at that time we experienced heavy rains a t lower altitudes; above 4000ft that would mean snow, So, we turned tail and headed due south instead, stopping the night in good old Bakersfield.
-The following morning we rolled into Lone Pine, visited the Vistor Center and finished the last few miles into Alabama Hills.
+We believed heavy rains we were experiencing at lower the altitudes would mean snow above 4000ft.
+So, we turned tail and headed due South instead, stopping the night in good old Bakersfield.
+The following morning we rolled into Lone Pine, visited the Visitor Center and finished the last few miles driving into Alabama Hills.
 We eventually found what we considered the best place to park for the night, only to change our minds once it got dark; so yes, we moved Molly in the dark.
 We walked the Arches Loop Trail, which was very nice.
 Mt Whitney was nowhere to be seen as it was shrouded in ominous looking clouds.

 We woke up Friday to some unexpected snow.
 It seemed it had snowed all night.
 The advantages of a well insulated truck habitat I guess – and snow is kinda light and fluffy :).
 The snow kept us inside most of the day, but Stephen did go for a short hike to stretch his legs.
 Caroline wandered around in the vicinity of Molly and prepared a fingerlicking Turkey dinner (with all the trimmings: carrots, broccoli and home made cranberry sauce) for Thanksgiving.